peter-bread/.dotfiles/README.md

 <!-- markdownlint-restore -->

+[Packages](./packages/) is a special module in that it does _NOT_ have an `install` script.
+It contains files and scripts used to install software.

+It can be used by using the `--pkgs` option with the top-level `install` script.

 ## Neovim

 My Neovim configuration is in its own repository [here](https://github.com/peter-bread/peter.nvim).

-It can be cloned manually or by using the `--nvim` option with `install`.
+It can be cloned manually or by using the `--nvim` option with the top-level `install` script.